One in three Americans (35%) say their money problems got worse from 2020 to 2021.

-And 40% of working Americans say they’ve had financial difficulties paying for a personal expense, while a third could pay for only one month of bills or less from their savings on hand if their income suddenly stopped, and 21% borrowed from their retirement accounts.
+And 40% of working Americans say they’ve had financial difficulties paying for a personal expense, while a.
+A third could pay for only one month of bills or less from their savings on hand if their income suddenly stopped.
+And 21% borrowed from their retirement accounts.

 What can be done to help those people dealing with financial stress?
 The answer is remarkably simple – and it comes from the very people we surveyed.
 Some 42% of them say they want their employers to create an automatic savings account for them.